 - Substance use counsellors/concurrent disorder therapists working in health authority-funded Mental Health and Substance Use clinics

 - Clinicians working in acute care, including inpatient social workers

-In general, correctional clients must NOT be in a pretrial and remand situation and will need to have a definite release date within the 90 days of a referral submission.
-Additionally, a correctional clients release must not solely rely on acceptance from a Substance Use Bed Based Treatment Program.
+In general, correctional clients must NOT be in a pretrial and remand situation and will need to have a definite release date within 90 days of a referral submission.
+A correctional client's release must not solely rely on acceptance from a Substance Use Bed Based Treatment Program.

-Clients who are connected to BC Community Corrections – Probation Offices or otherwise living in the community can connect with an approved outpatient substance use service in the client’s community.
-These services can assist clients with referrals to FHA Substance Use Bed Based Treatment Programs.
+Clients who are connected to B.C.
+Community Corrections – Probation Offices or otherwise living in the community can connect with an approved outreach substance use service in the client’s community.
+These services can assist clients with referrals to Fraser Health Substance Use Bed Based Treatment Programs.

 Please note that Correctional Parole referrals are administered by individual private contract between the Correctional Services of Canada (CSC) and select individual contracted Substance Use Bed Based Treatment Programs.
 The Fraser Health Authority – Referral Coordination Services (RCS) is not involved in the review and processing of parole referrals.

 B.C.
 Provincial Correctional Centre referral checklist.
 This referral form is also to be used for B.C.
 Provincial Correctional Centers and Maple Ridge Treatment Center, which is owned and operated by Fraser Health.

 - Following the instructions on the first page, complete the referral form in collaboration with your client.